boluoim/github-reminder/README.md

 ## How It Works

 1. The worker runs on a scheduled basis (see cron configuration in wrangler.toml)
-2. Checks are performed at 2 PM and 10 PM
+2. Checks are performed at configured times (default: 2 PM and 10 PM)
-3. If no commits are detected for the current day, a reminder email is sent
+3. If no commits are detected for the current day, a reminder is sent via Telegram
 4. Provides an HTTP endpoint to manually check commit status

 ## License